 Independent evaluators (external to the business area and delivery teams) can be engaged to deliver the evaluation or aspects of the evaluation.
-This may be an evaluation unit or other teams with evaluation expertise within the cluster, external consultancy teams or academic teams.
+This may be an evaluation unit or other teams with evaluation expertise within the portfolio, other evaluation teams within government, external consultancy teams or academic teams.